 Floods and typhoon damage are more common disasters in the Philippines but we must also be prepared for a different type of element: Fire.
-A recent fire razed the houses of 1,000 families living in Barangay Addition Hills while another fire in Cubao claimed the lives of four members of one family.
+Which is why we listed some fire safety tips for the family this holiday season.

 Make sure that you take steps to prevent a fire from destroying your home but also be prepared in case it happens.